iv461/icey/icey/doc/source/using_tf.md

 This performs the synchronization using the `tf2_ros::MessageFilter`.

-You will have to do however the actual transformation of the data (i.e. rigid transformation of the point cloud) yourself (PR are welcome to improve this!)
+You will have to do the actual transformation of the point cloud yourself (PR are welcome to make this automatic in a generic way !)

 ## Subscribing to transforms